Raised in Wheaton, Illinois as a child.

 Began his career in Shawnee Summer Theatre of Greene County's youth theatre education program, in Bloomfield, Indiana.

 Biography in: "Who's Who in Comedy" by Ronald L. Smith. pg.
 38-40.
 New York: Facts on File, 1992.
 ISBN 0816023387

 A petition drive was started to have a commemorative stamp printed by the U.S. Postal Service for the actor.

-At the time of his death, Belushi was rewriting a script entitled "Noble Rot".
+At the time of his untimely death, Belushi was rewriting a script entitled "Noble Rot".

 4/1/04: Posthumously received a star on the Hollywood Walk of Fame at 6355 Hollywood Boulevard in Hollywood, California.
 The ceremony was attended by his brother Jim Belushi and friend and partner Dan Aykroyd.
 Also in attendance were John's widow Judith Belushi-Pisano and fellow SNL cast member Chevy Chase.